Judicial Branch Home >

 Probate / Mental Health Court

-Welcome to the 4th Judicial District Probate/Mental Health Court.
+Welcome to the 4th District Probate/Mental Health Court.
 Our mission is to provide excellent customer service to all court users, including the public, parties, attorneys, and justice partners.

 News & Notices

-- NEW!
-Notice: Effective May 1, 2013, attorneys handling Estate cases in Hennepin County, 4th Judicial District, must file a proposed "Notice and Order for Hearing/Notice to Creditors" with the court.
+- Notice: Effective May 1, 2013, attorneys handling Estate cases in Hennepin County, 4th Judicial District, must file a proposed "Notice and Order for Hearing/Notice to Creditors" with the court.
 The court will complete the document by entering the hearing date and obtaining the judicial signature.
 The completed Notice/Order will be sent to the filing attorney for service and publication.
 NOTE: Probate/Mental Health Court, nor any other agency or entities thereof, does not assume any legal liability, financial liability or responsibility for the accuracy of information in the document after it is returned to the filing attorney.
 It is the responsibility of the filing attorney to ensure all information on the document is correct prior to service and publication.

 - Notice: Effective October 22, 2012, eFile and eServe is available in Probate Court.
 Use of the system is voluntary and limited to legal professionals handling Probate matters.
 Mental Health Civil Commitment case types will be added in early 2013.